mmoayyed/mmoayyed.github.io/_posts/2019-02-25-cas61-delegate-authn-saml2-idp.md

 ## Remap Attributes

-To make things more exiciting, let's instruct CAS to fetch the attribute `employeeNumber` from the identity provider and then virtually rename it to `empl_id`:
+To make things more exciting, let's instruct CAS to fetch the attribute `employeeNumber` from the identity provider and then virtually rename it to `empl_id`:
 ```
 cas.authn.pac4j.saml[0].mappedAttributes[0].name=employeeNumber